 Unlike most injectable keloid treatments, neurotoxin injections are relatively benign and are less likely to have serious side effects.
 However, neurotoxins cost significantly more than steroids, and relatively large amounts have to be used.
 Hence neurotoxin injections for keloid treatment can cost double or more compared to intralesional steroid injections.

 Steroid injections are indispensable to keloid scar removal treatment.
 While well-researched and effective, drawbacks include the potential for severe side effects, pain, and cost.
 Combination treatment with other injectable medications has been shown to improve response and reduce side effects.
-However, most of the alternative treatments are expensive and difficult to find in Singapore as most clinics would not stock these due to the low volume and high cost.
+However, most alternative treatments are expensive and difficult to find in Singapore as most clinics would not stock these due to the low volume and high cost.
 Furthermore, they may have even higher complication rates than steroid injections.

 Personally, I find neurotoxins to be a valuable addition to the range of treatments we have for keloid scar removal treatments.
-Firstly, we already stock neurotoxins for medical aesthetics treatments like anti-aging and wrinkle reduction treatments.
+Firstly, we already stock neurotoxins for medical aesthetics treatments like anti-ageing and wrinkle reduction treatments.
 Secondly, the risk of side effects is low compared to steroid injections.
 Lastly, its mechanism of action is different from steroid injections, providing some synergy and a better, faster response to treatment.

 Combination injections are also an essential part of other keloid removal treatments such as vascular lasers, or advanced keloid removal surgery.

 Keloids are undoubtedly difficult to treat but it is not impossible — especially in the hands of an experienced doctor.
 Successful keloid removal treatment, while harder than you might expect, can produce gratifying and dramatic results from the right treatment regimen.
+If you're suffering from a keloid and frustrated at just being treated with steroid injections, book a consultation with us today.

 Here's to a keloid-free life!